 How Do I Use Nutrients and What Do They Do?

-Below, you'll find possible plant symptoms and what they might mean, as well as what each nutrient does for your plant (and what happens when there's not enough of it.
+So, you're looking to make the most out of your plants… Well, we got you covered.
+Below, you'll find possible plant symptoms and what they might mean, as well as what each nutrient does.

 Nutrient and Deficiency Table